-The overriding principle of the policy is to ensure that remuneration arrangements are aligned to the long-term objectives of the Society and that there are no remuneration arrangements that would adversely affect the financial (solvency) position of the Society and / or the Society's risk profile.
+The overriding principle of the policy is to ensure that remuneration arrangements are aligned to the long-term objectives of the Society and that there are no remuneration arrangements that would adversely affect the financial (solvency) position of the Society and /or the Society's risk profile.

 The Board is sensitive to pay and employment conditions elsewhere, although does not fully assess remuneration levels relative to other organisations, preferring instead to act with an element of independence.
 It may use annual remuneration data provided by the Association of Financial Mutuals, or any other such organisation, as a comparable measure, to ensure salaries and fees remain attractive.
 It may also seek independent third-party advice periodically.
+Further to an independent third-party review and a recommendation from the Remuneration Committee, a revised remuneration structure was implemented in 2022.

 Incentives are provided to employees, the Chief Executive, Chief Operating Officer and Chief Commercial Officer through discretionary bonus schemes.
 The policy is to ensure that the maximum pay-outs that are available under the scheme are modest in relation to basic salaries and that they are structured with a balanced set of indicators, so as not to encourage risk taking or other behaviours and conflicts of interest that are not in the best interests of the Society and its members.
+An internal review was carried out on the Society's employee bonus scheme to make the scheme more directed at individual and departmental objectives to encourage ownership and accountability.